berry-lang/berry_doc/docs/source/en/Chapter-1.rst

 ~~~~~~~~~~~~~~~~

 REPL (Read Eval Print Loop) is generally translated as an interactive
-interpreter, and this article has also become the interactive mode of
+interpreter, which this document also refers to as the interactive mode of
 the interpreter.
 This mode consists of four elements: **Read**, read the
-source code input by the user from the input device; **evaluate**,
+source code input by the user from the input device; **Eval**,
-compile and execute the source code input by the user; **print**, output
+compile and execute the source code input by the user; **Print**, output
-the result of the evaluation process; **cycle**, cycle the above
+the result of the evaluation process; **Loop**, repeat the above
 operations.

 Start the interpreter directly (enter ``berry`` in the terminal or
-command window without parameters, or double-click berry.exe in Windows)
+command window without parameters, or double-click berry.exe on Windows)
 to enter the REPL mode, and you will see the following interface:

 .. code:: berry